I have had abscesses before and know how painful it can be. I have lanced them before when the pain gets to be too bad.

 One of those thoughts is likely to be, "Can I just pop the damn thing?"

-The answer is YES, you can.
+The answer is yes, you can.

+I've had plenty of tooth infections, abscesses, extractions, and painful dental conditions.
+So while I may not be a trained medical professional, I am certainly not ignorant of the health issues, pain factors, and safety concerns of oral health.
 I've also had plenty of opportunities to explore home remedies, one of which is popping or lancing an oral or dental abscess.

 While you may assume little could go wrong when you lance an abscess, assumptions like this get people into serious trouble, especially when it comes to oral abscesses.

-Popping your abscess will definitely bring you instant relief—in case you were wondering—but if you're not careful it can also bring on a whole new set of problems.
+Popping your abscess will definitely bring you instant relief—in case you were wondering—but if you're not careful, it can also bring on a whole new set of problems.

 - It can be extremely painful and messy if you lance an abscess that is not quite ready to be lanced.
 Like fruit, abscesses have a way of ripening and preparing themselves to be burst.
-If you lance an abscess before it is ready to pop, it can be much more painful than it should be, and it might not fully drain or could refill.
+If you lance an abscess before it is ready to pop, it can be much more painful than it should be, and it might not fully drain or might refill.

 - You run the risk of poking a vein with the instrument you use to pop the abscess, which means you may bleed a lot more than is necessary.
 There are several important veins in your mouth and around your gums, which dentists are trained to avoid.
-You're really not going to know where they are, even if you do a quick Google anatomy lesson.
+You're really not going to know where they are, even if you do a quick anatomy lesson.
 If you're taking any anti-inflammatories or blood thinners, bleeding could mean a trip to the urgent care center.

-- If the abscess is near your neck or throat.
-But if it is, any further swelling can be dangerous, because it can block your airway or lead to serious heart problems.
-In fact, if your abscess is along your lower jaw line, and is large or is growing, go to a hospital now for IV antibiotics and a professional lancing before that abscess does you in.
+- If the abscess is near your neck or throat, you need to be extra careful.
+Any further swelling can be dangerous because it can block your airway or lead to serious heart problems.
+In fact, if your abscess is along your lower jawline and is large or is growing, go to a hospital now for IV antibiotics and professional lancing before that abscess does you in.
 It can be that serious.
 Doctors and dentists would prefer you err on the side of paranoia and caution than to try to wait it out.

-One more thing to consider, while you prepare to lance your own abscess: even though you may get immediate relief from the pressure and pain of an abscess, you'll still have the pain of the wound and a source of open infection in your mouth.
+- Even though you may get immediate relief from the pressure and pain of an abscess, you'll still have the pain of the wound and a source of open infection in your mouth.
 If you don't find the source of the abscess, then you're going to just keep getting abscesses that get worse and worse.
 What this means is that whatever you do, you still need to see a dentist as soon as possible.
 Trust me, I don't enjoy the idea any more than you do, but it's necessary if you don't want to be dealing with this issue again and again.